u1f992/ghostpdl/wasm/README.md

 The build scripts and glue codes I created are provided under [AGPL-3.0](./LICENSE).

 For the license of ArtifexSoftware/ghostpdl, please see [LICENSE-ghostpdl](./LICENSE-ghostpdl).

+**Do not use version 0.1.0.** It was mistakenly published under the GPL license instead of the AGPL, which constitutes a license violation.